5 Tips to Simplify Workload Labelling for Microsegmentation

 4. Stay consistent across all systems

 In addition to consistency within your labelling scheme for micro-segmentation, we recommend you maintain consistency with external sources of metadata.

 If you have established metadata naming conventions, perhaps in your configuration management database (CMDB), host naming conventions, or use of IP address blocks, do not create alternate conventions for your labelling scheme.
 During your deployment project, if you discover that your standard data source also has inconsistencies, this is an opportunity to address this and improve the quality of that data source.
-This is hugely beneficial for a plethora of reasons, and your organisation will benefit.
+This is hugely beneficial for a plethora of reasons, and your organization will benefit.

 Your initial deployment use case may be limited to a specific environment or application.
-However, structuring your label design with your entire organisation in mind will save work if the deployment expands.
+However, structuring your label design with your entire organization in mind will save work if the deployment expands.
 Simpler label schemas are more scalable and supportable.